 Before you buy your next pair of wet-weather running shoes, consider the conditions that you are most likely to be running.
 Extremely wet weather and slippery conditions will require waterproof running shoes to keep you dry and safe.
 For less severe wet conditions, a cheaper, more breathable, water-resistance shoe would probably be sufficient.

-Use a can of waterproofing spray and treat your regular shoes to make them water-resistant.
-Of course, they won't keep your feet as dry as a pair manufactured as water resistant, but they will keep your feet dryer than a regular pair.
+Use a can of waterproofing spray such as Kiwi Protect-All and give your regular shoes a treatment and they will be more water-resistant.
+Of course, they won't keep your feet as dry as a manufactured pair classed as water resistant, but they will keep your feet dryer than before.

 Back to top of Waterproof Running Shoes